domsldick/ImplementingProperties/README.md

 <p>After reading more about different approaches to model various kinds of problems as a property and the comparison of the fixed and the dynamic properties we're moving on to different rules to implement the property pattern.</p>

 <p>First of all it is about to get a basic understanding of "Property Based Modeling".
-I want to use an example which should be quite simple to understand for all of us - soccer.</p>
+I want to use an example which should be quite simple to understand for all of us: soccer.</p>

-<p>Let's consider that there is an existing class `Soccerplayer` which represents a basic soccer player.
-If there is a new soccerplay like Lionel Messi - he is an instance of this class.
+<p>Let's consider that there is an existing class "Soccerplayer" which represents a basic soccer player.
+If there is a new soccer player like Lionel Messi - he is an instance of this class.
 But Lionel Messi is not just a basic soccer player - he is known as one of the best of all time.
-So it is clear that he has some special properties compared to other soccer players.
+So it is clear that he has some special properties compared to a basic soccer player.
 So he is "great" at dribbling, very "fast" but not really good in headers - probably because he is not really tall.</p>

 <p>After a few years there is a new soccer player - a big talent.
 His name is "Leon Goretzka".
 Some people say that Leon Goretzka is a lot like Lionel Messi.
-So here comes another pattern into play which works quite well together with the property pattern - the prototype pattern.
-That means any easy way to create Leon Goretzka with it's Properties is to clone the instance of Lionel Messi.
+So here comes another pattern into play which works quite well together with the property pattern - the <b>prototype pattern</b>.
+This means: An easy way to create Leon Goretzka with its Properties is to clone the instance of Lionel Messi.
 He get's the same properties as Lionel Messi but it is also possible to overwrite them or add new properties.
 Important is that Leon Goretzka doesn't have those properties in his own instance.
 It is just a connection to Lionel Messi which represents the properties.
 In our example we add the property "Defensive" because Leon Goretzka has great defensive skills.
 Additionally it is possible to overwrite properties which are inherited from Lionel Messi.</p>

 ![propertyExample](figures/propertyExample.png)

 <p>This is just a formal example to get familiar with the way that properties are being inherited and connected.
-This is the basis for understanding the property pattern.</p>
+It is the basis for understanding the property pattern.</p>

 ### 3.2) The pattern itself